 Brett writes about agriculture, energy, infrastructure, and the politics and economics of water in the United States for Circle of Blue.
 Brett also writes the Federal Water Tap, Circle of Blue’s weekly digest of U.S. government water news.
 He has an MA in Central Asian studies from the University of Washington and a BA in English from the University of Richmond.
 He is the winner of two Society of Environmental Journalists reporting awards, one of the top honors in American environmental journalism: first place for explanatory reporting for a series on septic system pollution in the United States (2016) and third place for beat reporting in a small market (2014).
 Brett has received fellowships from SEJ (2013) and the Institute for Journalism and Natural Resources (2011).
 He is a frequent public speaker on U.S. water issues.
 Prior to Circle of Blue, Brett worked on a NASA-affiliated water data research project.
 Brett lives in Seattle, where he hikes the mountains and bakes pies.

-Laura is the Project and Content Manager, for Circle of Blue, overseeing projects for its publication desk, the technical aspects of its website, content management, and developing social media strategies.
+Laura is the projects, people, and content manager for Circle of Blue, overseeing our publication desk, content, series development, internships, partnerships, and the technical aspects of the website.
 Laura joined Circle of Blue in 2015.
-Her first project with Circle of Blue was to develop and implement the complete redesign of the Circle of Blue’s website.
-Laura also served as a project manager for the 2017 WATERSHED Conference at the Vatican.
-By nature Laura is an event producer; she co-created and ran the Traverse City Wine & Art Festival from 2009-2013.
+Her first project with Circle of Blue was to develop and implement the complete redesign of Circle of Blue’s website.
+By nature Laura is an event producer; she co-created and ran the Traverse City Wine & Art Festival prior to joining Circle of Blue.

 Laura has a Bachelor’s degree in Human Development and Social Relations from Earlham College.
 She attended Earlham on a service learning scholarship due to her extensive work with youth programs prior to college.
-While studying at Earlham Laura was actively engaged in the local community, creating programs for underserved youth and working at Girls Inc. After college she served as an AmeriCorp Vista for 3 years.
-Laura spent 4 years at Michigan State University Extension creating and running after school and summer programs for youth, including her award winning Girls Groups, support groups for middle school girls.
 Laura lives in Traverse City, Michigan.
 You can find her remodeling her own home, gardening or wandering the shores of Lake Michigan.